FirelyTeam/firely-docs-firely-server/features_and_tools/realworldtesting.rst

 .. note::
    RealWorldTesting works as an asynchronous operation.
 To store the all operation-related information, it is necessary to enable a "Task Repository" on the admin database.
 Please enable the relevant "Vonk.Repository.[database-type].[database-type]TaskConfiguration" in the administration pipeline options, depending on the database type you use for the admin database.
 All supported databases can be used as a task repository.
 In the example above we have enabled the task repository for SQLite: "Vonk.Repository.Sqlite.SqliteTaskConfiguration".

+Please make sure that `$realworldtesting` and `realworldtestingstatus` are listed as supported WholeSystemInteractions.

 To configure RWT one needs to also have values for connecting to InfluxDB configured.

 .. code-block:: json